elixir-maru/maru/README.md

 defmodule MyAPP.API do
   use Maru.Router

+  before do
     plug Plug.Static, at: "/static", from: "/my/static/path/"
+  end

   mount Router.Homepage

   rescue_from Unauthorized, as: e do